 P. Christopher Zegras, PhD

-Associate Professor of Urban Planning and Transportation
+Associate Professor of Urban Planning, Transportation, and Engineering Systems

 Gabriella Carolini, PhD